icebox20/wec2020/README.md

 ## About

 Cosmetic chess is a the similar to the chess you may know, but have some very cool changes!
 Cosmetic chess incorporated the rules of previously known standard chess with a few exciting twists and pieces.
-This newly modified game can be played with your friends online or in person
+This newly modified game can be played with your friends online or in person.
 ## Usage

 1. Using a python IDE, Run `pip install pygame` to install pygame module